Yuki Kyotani: RISE

 Kyotani was scheduled to face the Shootboxing Japan bantamweight champion Kyo Kawakami at Rise World Series 2021 Osaka on July 18, 2021, in his hometown of Osaka.
 He lost the fight by unanimous decision, with all three judges awarding Kawakami a 30-29 scorecard.

 Kyotani was scheduled to face the reigning Shootboxing Japan super bantamweight champion Seiki Ueyama at Rise World Series 2021 Osaka 2 on November 14, 2021, once again fighting in his hometown.
 He won the fight by technical decision, with all three judges scoring the fight 30-29 in his favor.
 The fight was stopped due to a cut above Ueyama's left ear, which was caused by an accidental headbutt.

 Kyotani was booked to face Takuya at RISE 155 on February 23, 2022.
 He won the fight by a second-round technical knockout.

 Kyotani was booked to face Ryunosuke Omori at RISE World Series Osaka 2022 on August 21, 2022.
 He lost the fight by a second-round knockout.

 Kyotani faced Yugo Kato at RISE 166 -RISE 20th Memorial event- on February 23, 2023.

+Kyotani faced Shoma at RISE World Series 2023 - 1st Round on July 2, 2023.
+He won the fight by unanimous decision, with scores of 30-29, 30-28 and 30-28.

+Kyotani faced Rasta at RISE 177 on April 21, 2024.
+He won the fight by unanimous decision.

+Kyotani faced Ryoya Ito at RISE 185 on January 25, 2025.
+He lost the fight by unanimous decision, after twice being knocked down in the final round.

+Kyotani faced Tsubasa at RISE 187 on April 19, 2025.
+He lost the fight by a third-round knockout.